mohamadlakkis/Analysis-of-High-Dimensional-Estimation-Techniques/README.md

 - Wasserman, L. (2004).
 All of Statistics.
 - Wikipedia contributors.
 (2023, October 10).
 Chi distribution.
 In Wikipedia, The Free Encyclopedia.
 Retrieved from [Chi distribution](https://en.wikipedia.org/wiki/Chi_distribution)

-For more details, please refer to the code available in the respective Python scripts mentioned in the figures.
+For more details, please refer to the "report/report.pdf".